The Kikuchi Hierarchy and Tensor PCA: Introduction

 After the initial appearance of this paper, some related independent work has appeared.
 A hierarchy of algorithms similar to ours is proposed by~\cite{hastings-quantum}, but with a different motivation based on a system of quantum particles.
-Also, \cite{replicated} gives an alternative ``redemption'' of local algorithms based on \emph{replicated gradient descent}.
+For the problem of refuting random $k$-XOR formulas with $k$ even, the work of~\cite{ahn-simpler} gives, like us, a simplification of~\cite{strongly-refuting}, but using a different approach.
+Also, \cite{replicated} gives an alternative ``redemption'' of local algorithms for tensor PCA, based on ``averaged gradient descent.''

+Furthermore, the conference version of the present paper~\cite{focs-version} led to a number of significant follow-up works.
+The ``Kikuchi matrices'' that we introduced have played a key role in state-of-the-art results on CSP refutation (in both random and smoothed settings)~\cite{smoothed-random}, locally decodable/correctable codes~\cite{ldc,lcc-1,lcc-2}, as well as the resolution, up to a logarithmic factor, of Feige's conjecture~\cite{feige-conj} on the hypergraph Moore bound in extremal combinatorics~\cite{smoothed-random,simpler-moore}.
+Notably, for $k$-XOR refutation, the work of~\cite{smoothed-random} generalized our approach from even $k$ to odd $k$, which required a more involved algorithm and analysis than we initially expected.
+Some of the above results use the Kikuchi matrices in conjunction with SOS, as these matrices constitute spectral SOS certificates for e.g.\ CSP refutation.